Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 There are various online educational institutions that offer students the opportunity to earn a degree from home.
 The convenience of home study has been a saving grace for many students from all over the world, and an online study in interior design is no exception.

-The advantages of studying online, if you fall within this group of intending students, far outweighs its disadvantages but if you can manage your time effectively, commit as much as 10 hours a week, and study hard, you will complete your interior design education within the stipulated timeframe given by the institution This can vary from one college to another.
+The advantages of studying online, if you fall within this group of intending students, far outweigh the disadvantages, but if you can manage your time effectively, commit as much as 10 hours a week, and study hard, you will complete your interior design education within the stipulated timeframe given by the institution This can vary from one college to another.

 You can get an interior design from outside your region, meaning you can study from anywhere in the world.
 So, even if the course is not offered in the country or region you reside in, you can still study to become a professional interior designer in the comfort of your home.